MatthijsRepository/Uncertainty-Propagation/README.md

 #### The Equation engine
 The equation engine takes an uninitialized set of variables and is converts it to a working equation tree.
 After input parsing, the variables only contain their equation in the form of a string.
--The equation engine can read the equation string, extract dependencies from it, match these with the variables in the given (or an internal) variable registry and populate the variables with pointers to the variables they depend on, creating a recursive tree.
+- The equation engine can read the equation string, extract dependencies from it, match these with the variables in the given (or an internal) variable registry and populate the variables with pointers to the variables they depend on, creating a recursive tree.
--The equation engine can check whether the equation tree is well-defined, in the sense that there are no missing dependencies and no circular definitions.
+- The equation engine can check whether the equation tree is well-defined, in the sense that there are no missing dependencies and no circular definitions.
--The equation engine can read the equation string, converts it to a format sympy can work with and subsequently convert it to a sympy equation format.
+- The equation engine can read the equation string, converts it to a format sympy can work with and subsequently convert it to a sympy equation format.
 Sympy is a python library for symbolic mathematics, and can be used to create executables from equations and take partial derivatives.
--The equation engine handles the creation of executables and partial derivative executables from the equation for the user.
+- The equation engine handles the creation of executables and partial derivative executables from the equation for the user.

 #### The Calculation engine
 The calculation engine handles execution of equations, partial derivative equations and time aggregations.
 In short: it calculates values, but not uncertainties.